yaseen157/carpy/README.md

 > or development purposes you can be sure your code depends on exactly the
 > files and libraries you want it to.
 Make sure you're in the correct
 > environment when you're uninstalling, or nothing will happen.
 You can tell
-> which environment has ADRpy in because you can type in the terminal:
+> which environment has CARPy in because you can type in the terminal:
 >
 >       $ pip show carpy
 > and see CARPy library info (as well as the installed version number).